 - Tap on Edit in the upper right hand corner.

-- Tap on the Auto-Enhance button in the bottom navigation — it looks like a magic wand.
+- Tap on the Auto-Enhance button — it looks like a magic wand.

 - You can toggle between Auto-Enhance by tapping on it again.
 This gives you a good idea of before and after.

-- If you like the improvements the Auto-Enhance feature made, tap on Save in the upper right hand corner.
+- If you like the improvements the Auto-Enhance feature made, tap on Done.

 If auto-enhance turns out not to be enough for your problem photos, the App Store has several more powerful, more granular alternatives.